Skip to main content

 The chemotherapy used in HSCT is designed to destroy the immune system.
 The subsequent stem cell transplant is designed to grow back a new immune system.

 For this purpose, the immune system presence is measured by total white blood cell count (WBC).
-When the WBC is below a certain threshold, the body is in a state called, “neutropenia.”
+When a type of WBCs called neutrophils is below a certain threshold, the body is in a state called, “neutropenia.”
 This is a dangerously low WBC, in which the body is highly susceptible to infection.

 WBC is proportional to the number of neutrophils in the blood, or absolute neutrophil count (ANC).
 “Neutropenia may be characterized clinically as mild neutropenia with an ANC of 1000-1500/μL, moderate neutropenia with an ANC of 500-1000/μL, or severe neutropenia with an ANC of less than 500/μL.” * The measurement is the total number per microliter or square millimeter.